couchbase/query/docs/n1ql-select.md

         SELECT * FROM customer

-This produces every value in the *customer* bucket.
+This returns every value in the *customer* bucket.

 The bucket name can be prefixed with an optional pool name: